genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![Adjusted R-squared after fitting a model with each month as a factor to each PC.](images/R/eda_with_pca-tmp-month_PC_corr-1.png)

-We see a very strong correlation with the first PC.
-An relatively strong correlations for the first 20 or so PCs.
+We see a very strong correlation with the first PC and relatively strong correlations for the first 20 or so PCs.
 We can also compute F-statistics comparing within month to across month variability: